sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 ### Specifying an RTL Design

-The EDA tool, called `lvv`, performs optimizations on a domain-specific, circuit-specification language called *LutLang*.
+For this project, we use an EDA tool, written by Matt Hoffman, called `lvv`. lvv performs optimizations on a domain-specific, circuit-specification language called *LutLang*.
 Here is a rough outline of the grammar defined by LutLang:
 ```
 LutLang> ::= <Program> | <Node> | BUS <Node> ... <Node>